 How LMS training metrics can help

-A learning management system (LMS) allows you to carry out reaction surveys and get user feedback.
+An LMS allows you to carry out reaction surveys and get user feedback.
 You can create questionnaires right in the system and easily track the results, without having to manage and transcribe paper forms.

 This training metric was used at the end of employee training in HealthHelp, working in the field of healthcare utilization management.
 The survey showed that the newly trained staff started feeling much better prepared, and their readiness for the job has risen from 80% to 87.5% so far.